Erin Reinders wants to be Unalaska's next city manager.

 "To serve as the city manager in Unalaska, the place my family has called home for almost eight years, is too great an opportunity to pass up," said Reinders in an email to KUCB.

-Mayor Frank Kelty says he feels good that Reinders wants to stay in Unalaska.
+Mayor Frank Kelty said he feels good that Reinders wants to stay in Unalaska.

 In a special meeting Thursday, the city council unanimously decided to pursue negotiations with Reinders.